ackermannQ/vscode-botpress-bpdependencies/README.md

 ### Quick rebuild project

-Right-click inside an `integration.definition.ts` file, Botpress > Build > Rebuild project.
+Right-click inside file, Botpress > Build > Rebuild project.
 It will rebuild the project, necessary when definitions are changed.

 ---